Stevemwa/Rasp_MPU6050/README.md

 # Rasp_gsm
-Use of a  IMU module to get acceleration and gyroscopic dats.
+Use of a  IMU module to get acceleration and gyroscopic data.

 to use :